sunriseapps/imagesorcery-mcp/README.md

   - Required arguments: `text` (string) - The text to echo
   - Returns: string (the same text that was provided)

-- `crop` - Crops an image based on provided coordinates..
+- `crop` - Crops an image based on provided coordinates.
   - Required arguments:
     - `input_path` (string): Path to the input image
     - `left` (integer): Left coordinate of crop box